WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 2.11.0

-* Add suport form ´he´
+* Add support for ´he´
 * Change handling of `$wgGoogleAdSenseSrc`